opdev/ocp-virt-onboarding-kit/README.md

 A bite-size approach reference project for deploying virtualization workloads for those who are just starting with OpenShift.

-**NOTE**: This project has been migrated to a new repository: [OCP Virt Cookbook](https://github.com/RedHatQuickCourses/ocp-virt-cookbook)
+**NOTE**: This project is archived and has been migrated to a new repository: [OCP Virt Cookbook](https://github.com/RedHatQuickCourses/ocp-virt-cookbook)

-The new content is can now be accessed at [Red Hat Quick Courses - OCP Virt Cookbook](https://redhatquickcourses.github.io/ocp-virt-cookbook/ocp-virt-cookbook/1/index.html)
+The new content can now be accessed at [Red Hat Quick Courses - OCP Virt Cookbook](https://redhatquickcourses.github.io/ocp-virt-cookbook/ocp-virt-cookbook/1/index.html)

 **WARNING: This project DOES NOT replace the official OpenShift Virtualization training, which is highly recommended, nor the official documentation.
 Instead it is supposed to serve as a complement and a facilitator to partner and customer engineers just getting started.**